DeathWish546/nfl-rushing/README.md

 * Identical to the request body (or `rushing.json` if no body was set)

 ### `DELETE /players/delete`
-Deletes **ALL** existing player data from the database.
+:warning: Deletes **ALL** existing player data from the database.
 Only use if you're certain you want to wipe the data for whatever reason.
 #### Response
 * `200 OK` on a successful delete
   * Response Body is JSON: message indicating success